moupiyamaji/moupiyamaji.github.io/content/publication/baseline_episteme/index.md

 ---

-title: tatus of Astronomy Education in India - A Baseline Survey (Statewise Analysis)
+title: Status of Astronomy Education in India - A Baseline Survey (Statewise Analysis)
 publication_types:
   - "2"
 authors: